ChrisWiegman/chriswiegman.com/content/posts/2016-06-03-accessing-elasticsearch-remotely-through-vagrant.md

 3.)
 Restart Elasticsearch
 _sudo service elasticsearch restart_

-Now, you should&nbsp;be able to query Elasticsearch directly from your host machine with a client like Paw or anything else you might need to get at it with.
+Now, you should be able to query Elasticsearch directly from your host machine with a client like Paw or anything else you might need to get at it with.

  [1]: https://github.com/ChrisWiegman/primary-vagrant